 When it comes to learning any language, there’s one subject that students (and teachers) tend to dread: grammar.
-Not only is English grammar difficult to understand for non-native speakers, it’s generally just plain boring.
-That’s because in traditional classrooms, grammar is taught through memorization, and students tend to view it as a necessary evil they need to pass a test, nothing more.
+Not only is English grammar difficult to understand for non-native speakers, but it’s also generally plain boring.
+That’s because in traditional classrooms, grammar is taught through memorization, and students tend to view it as unavoidable they need to pass a test, nothing more.

 Even some ESL teachers dread their own grammar lessons.
 It can be overwhelming to teach complex rules and exceptions to your students, no matter what level.

 Well, it doesn’t have to be that big of a deal.
 If we teach grammar in a way that’s simple, understandable, and maybe even fun, the classroom will transform!
 Making learning enjoyable will help promote a stress-free classroom, and your students’ fluency will begin to improve.

 Here are some tips to make teaching a grammar lesson pain-free.

 Okay, this seems obvious, but I’ve personally made this mistake.
 When teaching verb tenses, my students asked me certain questions that may be…I had to promise to answer later.

 That’s because as native speakers, there are all kinds of rules and idiosyncrasies that we know, but we don’t know we know.
 Get it?
 We’re taught grammar rules in primary school, but after that, how often do you think about the name of the part of speech you’re using?
 Me neither.